The contract period is one of the most critical provisions in any agreement because it determines the length of your business engagement.

 Even when the payment and delivery terms of your phone contract don’t change, a different contract is created to replace the prior agreement.

-Since laws alter frequently, the contract will likely include new amendments, but the terms probably won’t change on your end.
+Since some laws may frequently change, the contract will likely include new amendments, but the terms probably won’t change on your end.

 What’s the difference between renewing and extending a contract?